plausible/docs/docs/google-search-console-integration.md

 <img alt="Continue with Google" src={useBaseUrl('img/continue-with-google.png')} />

 Choose your Google account to continue with the authentication.
 Google will share your name, email address, language preference and profile picture with Plausible Analytics.
+We've set it so we get the absolutely minimum amount of information possible that Google allows us.

 We really only need and use the email address from this.
 Email address is useful because some Plausible Analytics users have multiple Google accounts so we can remember which one is integrated with the Plausible Analytics site.

 <img alt="Choose your Google account" src={useBaseUrl('img/choose-google-account.png')} />